Why We Like Trade Shows

-There is a temptation to save money and just to walk the show floor: treating it as a large networking event.
-We have done this with clients but they are normally not particularly happy with the results.
-It allows you to get a sense of the show and the attendees, but it normally doesn’t generate too many leads.
-It’s hard to be taken seriously in an environment where other vendors are setup in booths.
+There is a temptation to save money and just to walk the show floor, treating it as a large networking event.
+We have done this with clients, but they are normally not particularly happy with the results.
+It does allows you to get a sense of the show and the attendees, but it normally doesn’t generate many leads.
+It’s hard to be taken seriously in an environment where other vendors are set up in booths.

 If you have a speaking slot on the conference program you should definitely get a booth so that people can find you before and after the talk.
 Otherwise you only have a few minutes immediately before and after the talk to engage in conversation and exchange cards.